d2l-ai/d2l-en/chapter_recommender-systems/mf.md

           f'on {str(devices)}')
 ```

-Finally, let us put all things together and train the model.
+Finally, let's put all things together and train the model.
 Here, we set the latent factor dimension to 30.

 ```{.python .input  n=5}
 devices = d2l.try_all_gpus()